sabrinalord/bank_tech_test/README.md

 For this project I aimed to follow the single responsibility princple so that each class and method are only responsible for one thing.

 I decided to use the Command design pattern in my solution.
-Commands are encapsulated as objects, so that Deposit and Withdraw can be initialized and executed within an Account instance.
+Commands are encapsulated as objects, so that Deposit, Withdraw and PrintStatement can be initialized and executed within an Account instance.

-Whilst this means the code is substantially larger, the benefits ae that edits can be made to either Withdraw or Deposit without altering the Account class.
+Whilst this means the code is substantially larger, the benefits ae that isolated edits can be made to all classes.
 If you needed to add a withdraw or deposit limit, or a pin number to the account, you could do so whilst only altering one file of code.

 ## How to run